Schiiss/blog/_posts/2025-02-03-strategies-for-managing-llm-memory.md

 2. The latest input will be passed to a carefully crafted prompt along with the chat history.

-3. The prompt is forwarded to an LLM.
+3. The prompt is sent to an LLM.

 4. The LLM responds and the AI message is appended to the array.